MatthewRDangle/chunk/README.md

 # Chunk
-A modern responsive CSS boilerplate.
-Use basic.css as a starting point to create an essential foundation for building CSS themes, templates, and/or frameworks.
+A responsive framework and methodology for writing reusable markup.
+Use chunk.css as a starting point to create a powerful foundation for building CSS and HTML themes.

 ---

-## What does it include?
+## What does the css include?
 + Element based alignment wrapping.
 + Global font properties.
 + Complete control over fundemental HTML elements & speudo classes.